Core course in MSc Chemistry – Energy and Sustainability, elective course in MSc Chemistry

 BSc in MST with a major in Chemistry.
 Other candidates should have a solid background in coordination chemistry.

 The course starts with the fundamental principles of coordination and organometallic chemistry: electron counting, stability and reactivity, reaction mechanisms, steric and electronic influence of the ligands on reactivity of the metal centers.
 In the second part of the course this knowledge will be used in the discussion of various homogeneously catalysed reactions, notably double bond isomerisation, (enantioselective) hydrogenation, hydroformylation, hydrocarboxylation, oligo- and polymerisation and alkene methathesis.
+In the lectures attention will be given to the applications of homogeneous catalysis in industrial processes and academic research.

 At the end of the course students: